-If you want to understand what Austin – The Capital of the Great State of Texas and one of the country’s fastest growing cities – is all about, look no further than its official slogan ‘Keep Austin Weird’.
+If you want to understand what Austin – The Capital of the Great State of Texas and one of the country’s fastest-growing cities – is all about, look no further than its official slogan ‘Keep Austin Weird’.
 It is Texas’s problem child, the unorthodox parent, the cool grandma, the joker in the pack, that marches to the tune of its own drum.
 Steeped in history and overwhelmingly liberal, Austin is avant-garde and quintessentially American all at once.

 Austin was always envisioned to be the political and business center of what was then the new Republic of Texas.
 The city is named after Stephen Fuller Austin – regarded as the ‘father of Texas’ – for his life-long work bringing colonists to the republic.
 By the late nineteenth century, Austin was shaping up into a city, with a grand capitol building, public schools and the Great Granite Dam (now replaced but nevertheless significant back then).
 Civic and political growth was quick, and it wasn’t long before Austin became a melting pot attracting waves of immigrants from Africa, Europe and Mexico.

 To this day, you’ll find a polyglot of people that make Austin like a little New York City, but in a good way.
 You can’t fully suppress the radical ideas and the senseless diatribes of Austin’s chattering class; nevertheless, unlike New York City and Washington, DC, we have strong Texas values.
-Our firm tether to reality permit those who choose to spend their lives pondering the pointless and creating an aggrieved America out of thin air can do so without totally screwing it up for the rest of us.
+Our firm tether to reality permits those who choose to spend their lives pondering the pointless and creating an aggrieved America out of thin air can do so without totally screwing it up for the rest of us.
 So, in Austin, we can still live and work in peace in The Great State of Texas while laughing at the jokers.

 It’s a delicate balance, but Austin has struck it. 🙂